overlookmotel/sequelize-definer/README.md

 Use `npm test` to run the tests.
 Requires a database called 'sequelize_test' and a db user 'sequelize_test', password 'sequelize_test'.

-Test coverage is very minimal at present.
+Tests cover only basic usage at present.

 ## Changelog